Zoom at U-M Meetings vs. Webinars

 • Hosts can adjust whether attendees can chat with hosts and panelists or not

-Use of Zoom meetings or webinars should also be considered based on the experience you want to provide for your participants.
+Zoom meetings or webinars should also be considered based on the experience you want to provide for your participants.
 Meetings are more interactive and provide different ways for participants to engage.
-Webinars provide the host the opportunity to have full control over presenting to a very large group with full permissions to manage the webinar, panelists, and attendees.
+Webinars allow the host to have full control over presenting to a very large group with full permissions to manage the webinar, panelists, and attendees.

-Also, consider accessibility for Zoom meetings and webinars.
-Refer to Videoconferencing Captioning Tools for Zoom and Videoconferencing and Digital Accessibility at the University of Michigan for detailed information.
+Accessibility for Zoom meetings and webinars should always be considered.
+Refer to Videoconferencing Captioning Tools for Zoom and Videoconferencing Accessibility at U-M for more information.